-Keith Lee joined AEW following spell in WWE where he had to deal with Vince McMahon’s inventive booking.
+Keith Lee joined AEW following a spell in WWE where he had to deal with Vince McMahon’s inventive booking.
 Even when Lee rejected the nickname “Bearcat,” Mr. McMahon stuck with it.
 Then he sat on the shelf for a while until his eventual release.
 Now that Keith Lee has a bit more freedom in AEW, he did not shy away from bragging about his natural talent in the ring.

 Keith Lee made a comeback to AEW on February 17th, 2023, episode of AEW Rampage after being written off his television in December 2022.
 Swerve Strickland, who had smashed a cinder block into Lee’s chest in December, was the prime target of Lee’s return.

-The limitless superstar discussed in-ring training and the process of his return to AEW in recent interview with Fightful’s Grapsody podcast.
+The limitless superstar discussed in-ring training and the process of his return to AEW in a recent interview with Fightful’s Grapsody podcast.
 Keith Lee further disclosed that the only time he had ever prepared for a comeback was following his near-death experience in 2021.

 You mean like in-ring training?
 I don’t do in-ring training.
 I’m gonna level something here.
 This is where you’ll really understand why I’m confident in who I am and what I do.
 Now, don’t get me wrong, I believe in training and believe it’s a good thing to do.
 When I came back form the almost dead situation, I did a lot of in-ring training, maybe five or six weeks before I returned.
 But it wasn’t enough time to get myself together and be back on a TV show, if that makes sense.